lynnbaratella/pynteractive-fiction/README.md

 * informative errors

 ### Setup
-1. the game has to be written in a text file in the same folder as the script
+1. the game has to be written in one or more text files in the same folder as the script
-2. in the file "pynteractive.py", where the function `transcribe()` is called change the file name
+2. in the file "pynteractive.py" specify the path to the folder (you can use the ~ shortcut)
-3. in the same file, where the function `transcribe()` is defined adjust the path of the folder containing the script
+3. in the same file, specify one or more file names
-4. if you're having trouble with the two previous operations just use ctrl+F or cmd+F and look for the two instances of "here".
-5. run the script, follow the instructions and enjoy the game
+4. run the script, follow the instructions and enjoy the game

-### How it works
-Main game steps:
-1. begin with first available _defined_ scene
-2. `read()` text until closing bracket line
-3. capture command on that same line
-4. look for `\def\<command>{}`
-5. start over with #2

 ## Work In Progress
-1. **Loading the whole game in advance:** Currently the entries are loaded during the game, something that might lead to errors while playing if entries are missing or the syntax is incorrect.
-I'm working in order to load the whole game beforehand, so the in-game behavior will be completely predictable.
-2. **Oneshot actions**: `<<[\oneshot] you do something` makes the action disappear when you come back to the same action menu.
-3. **Simplified setup**
+* **Even simpler setup**

 ## Limitations
 This is my *first* proper Python project; let me save you some time.

 Look somewhere else if:
-* you need to write long and complex storylines: with this syntax errors are easy to miss (WIP #1 might partially solve the problem)
+* you need to write long and complex storylines: it's hard to lose track of what happens with this syntax
 * you're feeling lazy: impossibility to use placeholders (e.g. in order to write a single reaction where one word changes according to the chosen actions): you might need to manually write multiple similar entries